-Does a seller typically give representations, warranties and indemnities to a buyer?
+27 Does a seller typically give representations, warranties and indemnities to a buyer?
 If so, what is the usual scope of those representations, warranties and indemnities?
 Are there legal distinctions between representations, warranties and indemnities?

-The scope and number of representations, warranties and indemnities given to a buyer varies, depending on whether the market is a sellers' or buyers' market and whether the target (business) is highly attractive and sold in an auction or in the context of a distressed sale.

-The warranty catalogues usually start with the fundamental warranties in respect of title, corporate aspects and authority and power to enter into the agreement.
-The fundamental warranties are usually followed by warranties on the financial statements and warranties on the business, including on material contracts, intellectual property, labour and compliance.
+The scope and number of representations, warranties and indemnities given to a buyer varies whether the market is a sellers or buyers' market, whether the target (business) is highly attractive and sold in an auction or in the context of a distressed sale.
+The warranty catalogues usually start with the so-called fundamental warranties as to title, corporate aspects and authority and power to enter into the agreement.
+The fundamental warranties are usually followed by warranties on the financial statements and warranties on the business, including on material contracts, IP, labour and to compliance.
 Except for fundamental warranties, and depending on the negotiation power of the respective party, knowledge qualifiers and materiality qualifiers may apply to individual reps and warranties.

-With regard to taxes and, sometimes, the environment or - for example, in the context of tech deals - intellectual property, indemnities will usually be agreed.
+As to taxes and sometimes the environment or, for example, in the context of tech deals, also to IP, indemnities will usually be agreed.
 Indemnities that, apart from the standard tax indemnity, are often agreed for risks identified in the due diligence are not subject to the usual limitations of business warranties.

-Representations and warranties are not fault-based but, as with business warranties, are usually subject to agreed limitations.
-Violation of representations and warranties and of indemnities is usually contractually agreed to be indemnified on a euro-for-euro basis.
+Reps and warranties are not fault based but as with business warranties are usually subject to agreed limitations.
+Violation of representation and warranties and of indemnities is usually contractually agreed to be indemnified on a euro-for-euro basis.